gear-foundation/academy/docs/21-program-factory/coding.md

 Let's implement the `create_escrow` function.

-For the program deployment, we should import `ProgramGenerator` from the `prog` module in `gstd` library:
+For the program deployment, we should import `ProgramGenerator` from the `prog` module in the `gstd` library:

 ```rust
 use gstd::{msg, prelude::*, ActorId, prog::ProgramGenerator, CodeHash};